Fundamental Programming Structures in Java

 An integer division by 0 raises an exception, whereas floating-point division by 0 yields an infinite or NaN result.

-is subtype of every reference type, the instanceof
+Although null is subtype of every reference type, the instanceof operator is defined to return false when its

-left operand is null
+left operand is null.

 2.1 Enumeration Classes